the course of two modern wars.

-Since moving back to London, Ontario 4 years ago, I've gone from freelance work, to contract work 3 days/week, then 4 days/week and now I'm back at full time employment (as the Digital Marketing Manager for Trojan Technologies).
+Since moving back to London, Ontario 4 years ago, I've gone from freelance work, to contract work 3 days/week, then 4 days/week and now I'm back at full time employment.

 Work on the graphic novel does continue apace though.
 My enthusiasm has not waned.
-The research component of the project which was quite heavy was done awhile ago, the story is written and I'm on page 61, with completed pages piling up.
+The research component of the project which was quite heavy was done awhile ago, the story is written and artwork for Book one is finished.